France's Arnault faces storm of scorn over nationality move

 The case showed that tax conventions with countries such as Belgium, Luxembourg and Switzerland might have to be renegotiated in coming years, he said.

-Hollande’s 75 percent tax on income above 1 million euros ($1.3 million) per year is the highest rate of any rich country.
+Hollande’s 75 percent tax on income above 1 million euros ($1.3 mln) per year is the highest rate of any rich country.

 Many converge in Brussels’ fashionable Uccle district where Arnault has had a home since last November, according to the district’s mayor.
 Armand De Decker.